home-assistant/developers.home-assistant/docs/frontend/development.md

 ```

 :::note
-This is the mounted path inside the devcontainer, see the `target=` parameter above.
+This is the mounted path inside the devcontainer, see the `target` parameter above.
+If the `source` path is incorrect, the web frontend won't work.
 :::

 Run Home Assistant Core from VS Code: